Potentash

 1. Lack of concentration and/or boredom

 Studies show that even periods of short-time stress may take quite a perilous toll on parts of the brain dedicated to learning and memory, this degeneration of brain cells may accelerate the effects of old age such as dementia and amnesia.
-High levels of tedium may as well cause you to suffer strokes which could cause death.
+High levels of tedium may also cause you to suffer strokes which could cause death.
 Lack of concentration can easily be seen through desk clutter which kills general productivity and inhibits mental clarity.
 In the long run, these two as well may culminate in mental disorders.

 These are some of the ways your chosen line of work may be sending you to an early grave.
 An honest evaluation should tell you whether it’s time to make a change.
 There will never be a reason important enough to justify living cuffed to a desk just because the bills must be paid.
 Think outside the box, weigh the pros and cons and make the healthy choice.